 Another critical site in Marale is its’ village, which in previous years has been the subject of flooding in the inhabited area and in grazing and cultivation areas near the banks of the River Maralito.
 A hydrometric level has been installed upstream and is monitored by the CODEM.
 Also, a rain gauge and radio equipment are at the disposition of the CODEM, with which communications are made to and from the communities and COPECO’s 2nd Regional Center in the case of Yorito and COPECO;s central in the case of Marale.

-To enforce a timely response, the Communications and Monitoring Commision have been trained in order to have an effective monitoring, which in the case of the community of El Derrumbe is directed to the periodic review and record of the level of land displacement through the tensometer reading, a relatively simple tool made from wood and metal which integrates a scale that allows easy reading of the distance traveled by land, this information, as well as, the volume of rainfall recorded in the rain gauge, is documented by members of the Communication and Monitoring Commission and transmitted via radio to Marale’s CODEM, which in return would respond within the established parameters in the geological study and the study prepared for the implementation of the SAT.
+To enforce a timely response, the Communications and Monitoring Commission have been trained in order to have an effective monitoring, which in the case of the community of El Derrumbe is directed to the periodic review and record of the level of land displacement through the tensometer reading, a relatively simple tool made from wood and metal which integrates a scale that allows easy reading of the distance travelled by land, this information, as well as, the volume of rainfall recorded in the rain gauge, is documented by members of the Communication and Monitoring Commission and transmitted via radio to Marale’s CODEM, which in return would respond within the established parameters in the geological study and the study prepared for the implementation of the SAT.

-In Yorito the prioritized critical site is the community of El Plan, which just as Marale has a rain gauge installed and radio equipment to monitor rainfall and a landslid with potential for slippage.
+In Yorito the prioritized critical site is the community of El Plan, which just as Marale has a rain gauge installed and radio equipment to monitor rainfall and a landslide with potential for slippage.

 The following table illustrates the distribution and details of the SAT components installed in Marale and Yorito.